 After a subdivision with new proposed improvements receives final approval the developer has a choice to either install those improvements prior to recording the plat or submit to the County a financial guarantee for the cost of the improvements.
 This is done to ensure the proposed improvements get installed to the County's satisfaction.
-This is especially important for proposed improvements for which the county will assume responsibility.
+This is especially important for proposed public improvements.